hackerbyhobby/team-congress/README.md

 What patterns can be detected in the types of stocks traded by Congress or Pelosi, and are there specific sectors of repeated interest?
 How do the timing and frequency of Congress' trades align with significant legislative decisions or market shifts?
 Can we use historical data to forecast future trading activity, and what implications might this have for market prediction?
-How do Congress or Pelosi's stock trades perform relative to major indices like the S&P 500?
+How do Pelosi's stock trades perform relative to major indices like the S&P 500?

 ## Analysis, Observations and Conclusions

 ## Installing / Getting started

-Open the retrieve_data.ipynb Jupyter notebook using a Jupyter server.
+Open any of the Jupyter notebooks using a Jupyter server.
+Create a keys.env file with your QuiverQuant API token.
 Explore the data.

 ```jupyter lab
 retrieve_data.ipynb